 10. Take a time-out if you start to get angry.
 This allows you to calm down and stop reacting.
 Reassure your partner that you’ll resume.

-11. Use breaks to take responsibility for your part, think about solutions, and to self-soothe any hurt feelings.
+11. Use breaks to take responsibility for your part, think about solutions, and self-soothe any hurt feelings.

 12. Communicate your fears and guilt in the relationship.